2021 Tampa Bay Buccaneers season: Week 14: vs. Buffalo Bills

 Tampa Bay built a 24–3 halftime lead, then survived a furious Bills comeback to win 33–27 in overtime.
 Quarterback Tom Brady threw his 700th career touchdown pass (combined regular season & postseason), a game-winning, 58-yard catch and run to Breshad Perriman in overtime.
 Brady also set the NFL record for most pass completions (passing Drew Brees).
 The Buccaneers improved to 10–3 on the season, and 6–0 at home.
 It was the Buccaneers 8th consecutive win at Raymond James Stadium (including Super Bowl LV).

 On the first play of the game, an errant snap was fumbled for a 14-yard loss leading to a three-and-out.
 But Tampa Bay otherwise dominated the first half.
 Leonard Fournette's 47-yard touchdown run gave the Buccaneers an early 7–0 lead.
-The teams traded field goals, then at the Buffalo 13 yard line, Brady dropped back under pressure.
+The teams traded field goals, then at the Buffalo 13-yard line, Brady dropped back under pressure.
 He threw up a high pass to Mike Evans, who made a leaping fingertip grab in the left corner of the endzone for the touchdown.
 The Bills failed to advance into Tampa Bay territory on their next drive, and punted back to the Buccaneers.
-Brady connected again to Evans for a lofting, 20-yard catch at the Buffalo 2 yard line.
+Brady connected again to Evans for a lofting, 20-yard catch at the Buffalo 2-yard line.
 Two plays later, Brady's 1-yard quarterback sneak put Tampa Bay up 24–3.
 The Bills had one last chance before halftime, but the drive was snuffed out when Josh Allen's errant pass was intercepted by a diving Richard Sherman.

 The Bills mounted a spirited comeback in the second half.
 Josh Allen had a touchdown run and two touchdown passes to trim the score to 27–24.
 With 3:05 left in the fourth quarter, the Bills got the ball for a potential game-winning or game-tying score.
-Allen drove the Bills to the Tampa Bay 7 yard line, but Buccaneers defense kept them out of the endzone.
+Allen drove the Bills to the Tampa Bay 7-yard line, but the Buccaneers defense kept them out of the endzone.
 Kicker Tyler Bass's 25-yard field goal tied the game at 27–27 with 25 seconds remaining in regulation.
 The Bills had outscored the Buccaneers 24–3 in the second half.

 In the overtime period, Buffalo won the coin toss and received.
 The Bills went three-and-out, and were forced to punt.
-Matt Haack's 63-yard punt pinned the Buccaneers back at their own 6 yard line.
-Facing a 3rd & 1 at their own 15 yard line, Leonard Fournette rushed up the middle for an apparent first down.
+Matt Haack's 63-yard punt pinned the Buccaneers back at their own 6-yard line.
+Facing a 3rd & 1 at their own 15-yard line, Leonard Fournette rushed up the middle for an apparent first down.
 The play was reviewed and upheld, giving Tampa Bay a first down.
-A costly pass interference penalty on Levi Wallace advanced the Buccaneers to the 35 yard line.
-Two plays later, Brady connected to Rob Gronkowski for a 14-yard gain to the Tampa Bay 42 yard line.
-Facing 3rd & 3, Brady hit Breshad Perriman on crossing route, and Perriman scurried 58 yards down the right sidelines, nearly untouched, for the game-winning touchdown.
+A costly pass interference penalty on Levi Wallace advanced the Buccaneers to the 35-yard line.
+Two plays later, Brady connected to Rob Gronkowski for a 14-yard gain to the Tampa Bay 42-yard line.
+Facing 3rd & 3, Brady hit Breshad Perriman on a crossing route, and Perriman scurried 58 yards down the right sideline, nearly untouched, for the game-winning touchdown.